 - Get partner skills assessed

-- Study in Australia (especially in regional area)
+- Study in Australia (especially in a regional area)

 - Get NAATI accreditation as a translator/interpreter

-- Opt for non-skilled visa such as employer-sponsored visa or business visa
+- Opt for non-skilled visas such as the employer-sponsored visa or business visa

 Moving To Australia Series

 - Which Work Visa Is Right For You?